Stalruth/SableyeBot4/index.md

 See [Sableye Bot's Privacy Policy][PRIVACY].

-This bot doesn't collect much though.
+This bot limits its data collection and retention as much as it reasonably can.

 ## Credits